 In the event of a lawsuit for publishing items from the Collection by the Donors, including a claim for breach of copyright, the Donors alone will bear all the expenses involved in the suit.
 The Donors will indemnify the Technion, the faculty or the Center for any expense it may incur due to such a suit.

-– Digitalization and use of digital copies
+– Digitization and use of digital copies

-The Center acknowledges the importance of digitalizing the Collection for the purpose of preservation of the information.
-The Center, pursuant to the provisions of Section 30(A)(1) of the Copyright Law, 5768-2007 (hereinafter: “Law”), may create a digital copy of the Collection, in all or in part, or transfer the execution of the digitalization of the Collection to a third party.
+The Center acknowledges the importance of digitizing the Collection for the purpose of preservation of the information.
+The Center, pursuant to the provisions of Section 30(A)(1) of the Copyright Law, 5768-2007 (hereinafter: “Law”), may create a digital copy of the Collection, in all or in part, or transfer the execution of the digitization of the Collection to a third party.

-After the Center has digitalized the items of the Collection, including the scanning and production of electronic files, the provisions of the law on ownership and copyrights will apply to the digital collection and the files, and they will be administered by the Center.
+After the Center has digitized the items of the Collection, including the scanning and production of electronic files, the provisions of the law on ownership and copyrights will apply to the digital collection and the files, and they will be administered by the Center.

-Following the digitalization of the items of the Collection, the provisions of Section 11 above will apply as well, mutatis mutandis, on the digital collection and the files.
-Despite what is stated above, it is hereby clarified that the Donor hereby gives the Center a license to show the digital copy of the items of the Collection and make it available to the public online on the website of the Center or on another dedicated website for the purposes of examination and research.
+Following the digitization of the items of the Collection, the provisions of Section 11 above will apply as well, mutatis mutandis, to the digital collection and the files.
+Despite what is stated above, it is hereby clarified that the Donor hereby gives the Center a license to display the digital copies of the items of the Collection and make them available to the public online on the website of the Center or on another dedicated website for the purposes of examination and research.
 It is hereby clarified that the above-mentioned license is not a transfer of any of the copyrights of the Donor over the digital copy of the items of the Collection, and the provisions of Section 11 will apply to these copies, as stated above.

 The terms and conditions in Sections 3, 4 and 5 of the Agreement are fundamental terms of this Agreement.
 If one or more of these terms and conditions should cease to exist, the Donors may annul the Agreement and demand the return of the Collection to its owners.
 In such a case, the parties will coordinate corrective measures or, alternatively, the transfer of the Collection to another body.